harrymd/NMPostProcess/README.md

 python3 project.py
 ```

-with the following input file
+with the following input file (comments should be removed)

 ```
-/example/path/output/PlanetaryModels/LLSVP/prem_0439.4_2.00_1/
-/example/path/output/NormalModes/prem_0439.4_2.00_1_00.10_01.00_1/
-quick
-10
-15
+/example/model_dir/		# Directory containing model files.
+/example/eigvec_dir/	# Directory containing eigenvector files.
+quick					# Option ('quick' or 'full').
+10						# l_max (maximum angular order, must be integer).
+15 						# i_mode (mode ID: integer, 'all', or 'parallel').
+# Any further lines are ignored (but see 'full projection').
 ```

-The mode number can also be set as `all` to loop over all modes (this can be slow for large runs).
+Notice that the mode number can also be set as `all` to loop over all modes (this can be slow for large runs) or `parallel` to loop over all modes using all available cores.

 Choosing the maximum <img src="https://render.githubusercontent.com/render/math?math=\ell">-value should be based on the expected spatial wavelength of the modes, which depends on the upper frequency limit of the *NormalModes* run.
 For example, on Earth, we see that modes have <img src="https://render.githubusercontent.com/render/math?math=\ell">-values less than approximately <img src="https://render.githubusercontent.com/render/math?math=10\times f">, where <img src="https://render.githubusercontent.com/render/math?math=10\times f"> where <img src="https://render.githubusercontent.com/render/math?math=f"> is the frequency in mHz.
 In this example, the run had an upper frequency limit of 1.0 mHz, so a maximum <img src="https://render.githubusercontent.com/render/math?math=\ell">-value of 10 was appropriate.
 Similar relationships can deduced for other planets using spherically-symmetric codes such as [*Mineos*](https://geodynamics.org/cig/software/mineos/).
 Choosing a maximum <img src="https://render.githubusercontent.com/render/math?math=\ell">-value that is much too high will slow down the processing and may increase numerical noise.
 If it is too low, the expansion of the spatial patterns will be truncated, causing aliasing and mode misidentification.